No Charges Filed Against MPD Officer Who Shot, Killed Amir Locke During No-Knock Warrant

 — Hennepin County Attorney's Office (@HennepinAtty) April 6, 2022

 On Feb.
-2, SWAT team members executed the no-knock warrant on behalf of St. Paul police at an apartment inside Bolero Flats.
+2, SWAT team members executed the no-knock warrant on behalf of St. Paul police at an apartment inside Bolero Flats in downtown Minneapolios.
 The warrant was in connection with the fatal shooting of Otis Elder in January.

-READ MORE: Amir Locke Killing: BCA Sends Final Case Report To Hennepin County Attorney For Possible Charges

 Body camera footage shows an officer use a key to unlock the front door of an apartment rented by the brother of murder suspect Mekhi Camden Speed, 17, who is Locke’s cousin.

 Officers began yelling “police” and “search warrant” as they passed through the door.
 Seconds later they encountered Locke, who had been sleeping under a blanket on a couch.
-Locke sat up and grabbed a handgun before Hanneman shot him three times.
-About 10 seconds passed from the moment officers entered, until Locke was shot.
+Locke sat up and lifted a handgun before Hanneman shot him three times.
+About 10 seconds passed from the moment officers entered the apartment until Locke was shot.
 Locke died minutes later.

 Minneapolis Interim Police Chief Amelia Huffman said Locke was not named in the original search warrant.